Giving Evidence in the Coroners Court

 A person giving evidence to the Coroner’s Court has to answer all questions they are asked truthfully.
 The only time they will not have to answer questions is if the court believes that the answers are likely to prove that they have committed an offence.
 In this case, they can either refuse to answer any questions, or apply for a certificate that means that anything they say at the inquest cannot be used against them in a criminal court.

 If a witness does not receive this certificate, then anything they say may be used against them in court.
 If they are concerned that the evidence they may give may incriminate them, it is possible to have a lawyer present who can assist them in arguing law and making objections.

-It is very important if you do appear at an inquest and are questioned, that you answer all questions fully and truthfully.
+If you do appear at an inquest and are questioned, it is very important that you answer all questions fully and truthfully.
 The penalties for failing to do so can be severe, including up to five years imprisonment.

 If you require legal advice or representation in relation to a Coroner’s Court matter or any other legal matter, please contact Armstrong Legal.

 WHERE TO NEXT?